TheSadMuffinMan/muffinman_academia/1. Bergen CS2 Data Structures/README.md

         Due Date: Mar 15 2024
         Turn in Date: 5 May 2024
             Submitted to D2L?: YES
-        Self Grade + Reasoning: 90%.
-Program is late, but fully operational.
+        Self Grade + Reasoning: 90%: Late, but fully operational.
 Very proud of this one.

+    Lab 5 - Binary Search Tree
+        Status: Planning phase.
+        Due Date: Fri May 5 2024
+        Turn in Date: INCOMPLETE
+            Submitted to D2L?: NO
+        Self Grade + Reasoning: N/A

 HOMEWORK: